alexanderrichard/queueing-tool/README.md

         Execute the script locally
     -b BLOCK, --block BLOCK
         Only submit/execute the specified block
-    -s SUBTASK SUBTASK, --subtask SUBTASK SUBTASK
+    -s BLOCK SUBTASK_ID, --subtask BLOCK SUBTASK_ID
-        Arguments for this option are a block name and a subtask id.Only submit/execute the subtask id of the specified block.
+        Arguments for this option are a block name and a subtask id.
+Only submit/execute the subtask id of the specified block.
     -f FROM_BLOCK, --from_block FROM_BLOCK
         Submit/execute the specified block and all succeeding blocks